ukhsa-collaboration/pygom/doc/source/estimate2.rst

 Simple estimation
 -----------------

 First ,we are going to fit a standard **SEIR** model to the data.
-Details of the models can be found in :func:`modelDef.SEIR` Defining the model as usual with some random guess on what the parameters might be, here, we choose the values to be the mid point of our feasible region (defined by our box constraints later)
+Details of the models can be found in :mod:`common_models` Defining the model as usual with some random guess on what the parameters might be, here, we choose the values to be the mid point of our feasible region (defined by our box constraints later)

 .. ipython::